I Wish I Was Eighteen Again

 "I Wish I Was Eighteen Again" is a song written by Sonny Throckmorton in 1979.

 Jerry Lee Lewis version

 Jerry Lee Lewis originally recorded the song for his self-titled album in 1979.
 It was released as the B-side of "Rockin' My Life Away".

-The song was a Top 20 hit on the Billboard Country chart, peaking at No. 18.
+The song was a top-20 hit on the Billboard Country chart, peaking at number 18.

 Chart performance

 George Burns version

 A year later, comedian-actor George Burns covered the song for his 1980 album of the same title.
 The song was also featured in the 1988 film 18 Again!, in which Burns starred.

-Burns' cover slightly missed the Top 40 on the Billboard Hot 100, peaking at No. 49.
-However, it was a Top 40 hit on the Easy Listening and Country charts.
-Despite being his only entry to both charts, it did better than Lewis' version in the Country chart, peaking at No. 15.
+Burns' cover slightly missed the top 40 on the Billboard Hot 100, peaking at number 49.
+However, it was a top-40 hit on the Easy Listening and Country charts.
+Despite being his only entry to both charts, it did better than Lewis' version in the Country chart, peaking at number 15.